-- (a) the municipal administration of one of the participating municipalities specified in that agreement; - (b) any one or more specified departments in the municipal administration of one or more participating municipalities so specified; or - (c) a transport executive as a separate body under the auspices and subject to the control of the transport authority. - (12) A province may provide staff or other assistance to a transport authority to enable it to perform its professional, technical, administrative and other work. - (13) Subject to legislation applicable to local government, a transport authority must perform the following functions, as well as those assigned to it by provincial laws: - (a) Subject to section 20(4) and (5), in its capacity as planning authority, prepare transport plans for the transport area, and be responsible for the implementation thereof, and monitor its performance in achieving its goals and objectives: - (b) develop land transport policy within its area based on national and provincial guidelines, which includes its vision for the area, and incorporate spatial development policies on matters such as densification and infilling as well as development corridors; - (c) perform financial planning with regard to land transport within or affecting the transport area, with particular reference to transport planning, infrastructure, operations, services, maintenance, monitoring and administration; - (d) manage the movement of persons and goods on land by co-ordinating such movement: - (e) encourage, promote and facilitate public consultation, participation or involvement through hearings, seminars and workshops and any other means that are appropriate to ensure effective communication with customers, communities, organised labour and transport operators, and the Minister may prescribe requirements and procedures in this regard; - (f) subject to section 20(4) and (5), call for tenders for public transport services to be operated in terms of commercial service contracts and subsidised service contracts, prepare tender specifications and documents for that purpose, evaluate the tenders received and the award of the tenders, but this function may be undertaken after the date of declaration of the transport authority under subsection (7), but not later than a date to be determined by the Minister in agreement with the transport authority and the relevant MEC. - (14) A transport authority may be dissolved only if all of the parties to the transport authority have entered into an agreement in terms of which proper arrangements are made for dissolution of the authority and for- - (a) succession to the assets, liabilities and commitments of the transport authority upon dissolution; - (b) the continuation and finalisation of any projects and work commenced by the transport authority before dissolution; - (c) the responsibilities, obligations and duties of the municipality or each of the municipalities party to the transport authority with regard to the execution or implementation of any other commitment made or decision taken by the transport authority in the exercise or performance of its functions; and - (d) the date on which the dissolution is to take effect. - (15) The Minister may by notice in the Government Gazette publish a pro forma founding agreement which sets out minimum terms to be included in all founding agreements.
+- (a) the municipal administration of one of the participating municipalities specified in that agreement; (b) any one or more specified departments in the municipal administration of one or more participating municipalities so specified; or (c) a transport executive as a separate body under the auspices and subject to the control of the transport authority.
+(12) A province may provide staff or other assistance to a transport authority to enable - it to perform its professional, technical, administrative and other work.

+(13) Subject to legislation applicable to local government, a transport authority must - perform the following functions, as well as those assigned to it by provincial laws:

+(a) Subject to section 20(4) and (5), in its capacity as planning authority, prepare transport plans for the transport area, and be responsible for the implementa - transport plans for the transport area, and be responsible for the implementation thereof, and monitor its performance in achieving its goals and objectives;

+(b) develop land transport policy within its area based on national and provincial - (b) develop land transport policy within its area based on national and provincial 15 guidelines, which includes its vision for the area, and incorporate spatial development policies on matters such as densification and infilling as well as development corridors; - (c) perform financial planning with regard to land transport within or affecting the transport area, with particular reference to transport planning, infrastructure, operations, services, maintenance, monitoring and administration; - (d) manage the movement of persons and goods on land by co-ordinating such movement; - (e) encourage, promote and facilitate public consultation, participation or involvement through hearings, seminars and workshops and any other means 25 that are appropriate to ensure effective communication with customers, communities, organised labour and transport operators, and the Minister may prescribe requirements and procedures in this regard; - (f) subject to section 20(4) and (5), call for tenders for public transport services to be operated in terms of commercial service contracts and subsidised service contracts, prepare tender specifications and documents for that purpose, evaluate the tenders received and the award of the tenders, but this function may be undertaken after the date of declaration of the transport authority under subsection (7), but not later than a date to be determined by the Minister in agreement with the transport authority and the relevant MEC. - (14) A transport authority maybe dissolved only if all of the parties to the transport authority have entered into an agreement in terms of which proper arrangements are made for dissolution of the authority and for- - (a) succession to the assets, liabilities and commitments of the transport authority upon dissolution; - (b) the continuation and finalisation of any projects and work commenced by the transport authority before dissolution; - (c) the responsibilities, obligations and duties of the municipality or each of the municipalities party to the transport authority with regard to the execution or implementation of any other commitment made or decision taken by the 45 transport authority in the exercise or performance of its functions; and - (d) the date on which the dissolution is to take effect. - (15) 'The Minister may by notice in the Government Gazette publish a pro forma founding agreement which sets out minimum terms to be included in all founding agreements.